East Kent Road Car Company: Post-war

-After the war, orders were placed for 50 Leyland Tiger PS1 coaches and 60 Dennis Lancet single decker service buses.
+After the war, orders were placed for Leyland Tiger PS1 coaches and Dennis Lancet single decker service buses.
 These arrived between 1946 and 1949.
-In September 1946, East Kent ordered 50 Leyland Titan PD1As with Leyland bodywork.
+In 1946, East Kent ordered Leyland Titan PD1As with Leyland bodywork.
 These were delivered in 1947 and 1948.
 East Kent was one of many operators to use rebodied buses as a way to extend their service life.
-Prewar Leyland Titans went to ECW for this treatment whilst 28 Leyland Titan TD5s were rebuilt as coaches by Beadle at Dartford.
+Prewar Leyland Titans went to ECW for this treatment whilst Leyland Titan TD5s were rebuilt as coaches by Beadle at Dartford.
 The company began to standardise on Guy Arabs for double decker buses and AEC Reliances for single deckers and coaches, although Dennises and Leylands were also acquired.
 In the mid-1950s, two of the company's bus stations were rebuilt, Folkestone and Canterbury - both surviving today in refurbished form.

 In the late 1950s, East Kent launched its first open-top bus service with conversion of some of the wartime Guys.
 Painted in the reverse cream and red livery, they operated out of Thanet Garage.
 Later, Herne Bay, Dover and Folkestone also operated open-top vehicles.
 Around this time, the first AEC Regent Vs arrived.
 These were delivered to Thanet and were bodied by Park Royal to a full front, front entrance design and arrived in 1959.
 Later, AEC Regents reverted to the half cab layout, but all were bodied by Park Royal and many would survive into the late 1970s and early 1980s.
 AEC also became the main supplier of single-deck buses and coaches, too, with batches of BET style bodied AEC Reliances entering the fleet as well as Park Royal, Plaxton and Duple bodied coaches.

 National Bus Company

 East Kent was taken over by the National Bus Company on 1 January 1969, during this time the company's first rear engined double deckers arrived.
-These were 20 Daimler Fleetlines with Park Royal bodywork for Thanet garage.
+These were Daimler Fleetlines with Park Royal bodywork for Thanet garage.
 These were also the company's first OMO (one man operated) double deckers.
 Later on some AEC Regents were also converted to OMO to reduce the cost of having 2 crew on each bus but these tended to be used only at peak hours.
-In 1971 the last buses were delivered in the traditional maroon and cream livery, these were 12 AEC Swifts with Alexander bodywork.
+In 1971 the last buses were delivered in the traditional maroon and cream livery, these were AEC Swifts with Alexander bodywork.
 Leyland Nationals started to enter the fleet in the 1970s bringing with them the National Bus Company standard livery of Poppy Red and white.
 In the mid-1970s the Bristol VRT entered the fleet, the first batch having 14'6" ECW bodywork.
 Later batches had rare Willowbrook bodies before the final batch reverted to the standard 13'8" ECW body, by that time the NBC's standard vehicle.
 These cleared the last of the AEC Regents from normal passenger service in the early 1980s although some had a swan song on the park and ride for the Open Golf and Sandwich, whilst others were used on contracts and for driver training.